 It seems like the ideas implemented in interalg also can be useful in solving ODEs and PDEs with guaranteed precision.
 It is in our FuturePlans.

-Some elements mentioned in the documentation chapter are coming (available in svn repository but not OO v.
-0.45)
+Some elements mentioned in the documentation chapter are available since OO v.
+0.50

 This is a table of functions that FuncDesigner interval analysis engine is capable of handling, mostly for interalg solver (that uses them with vectorized computations).
 Constant approximation evaluates borders Lb, Ub: Lb <= f(x) for x from domain <= Ub; linear approximation (not available in FuncDesigner user API yet, used in FD kernel only for now) yields linear functions lin_l(x), lin_u(x): lin_l(x) <= f(x) for x from domain <= lin_u(x); also, some elements of quadratic approximation are intended to be implemented in future.

 If function of constant-only approximation is invoked on result of linear approximation, it is preliminary rendered from linear bounds into constant bounds, e.g. sin(b**2 + a + 2*b + 3*(a-b)) will render b**2 + a + 2*b + 3*(a-b) into b**2 + 4*a - b and then invoke sin on lower and upper bounds of the obtained function (if linear approximation for sin is unimplemented yet).
 If a combination of constant and linear approximation types is involved, e.g. sin(a) + a + 2*b + b**4, then sin(a) will be rendered into pair (lb, ub) and added as constant to the linear approximation result of a + 2*b + b**4.

 - integration problems (IP) (especially for multidimensional integrals)

 - optimization problems with bad quality of interval analysis because of repeated variables, e.g. a + 1/a + b + b**2